ltriess/hc20/README.md

 This repo holds the [Google Hash Code 2020](https://codingcompetitions.withgoogle.com/hashcode) solutions of our team.
 Take a look at the [problem description](problem_statement.pdf).

+## Tips for next year
+- use randomness in solutions to get multiple different scores

+    pros:
+    - sample from a distribution multiple points to get better max
+    - get a feeling for dataset dependent standard deviations on score to estimate where the greatest gains are possible

 ## Team Members

 * [Stefan Baur](https://github.com/baurst)